garetroy/TeamBuilder2.0/doc/emailer.md

 ## Inform Teams

-  After you have created teams it is natural that you will want to email those individuals on the team who their new teammates are.
+  After you have created teams it is natural that you will want notify those individuals on the team who their new teammates are.
 In this project we have included a simple text only emailer to handle this for you.
 You can do this through cmdline or through the GUI that has been created.